evkonradi/portfolio-react/README.md

 # React Portfolio

-Portfolio of work samples created with React.
+This is a Portfolio of my work.
+Please visit the deployed website to see my projects.

 # Technologies used